ae6rt/decap/README.md

 ## History

-Mark: How hard can it be to build a build server?
+* Mark: How hard can it be to build a build server?
-Josh: Why not use a pure Kubernetes backend?
+* Josh: And why not use a pure Kubernetes backend?

 ## Overview